Bigpoint/slim-bootstrap/README.md

 # Slim Bootstrap

+**This framework is deprecated in favor of https://github.com/Bigpoint/slim-bootstrap3/**.

 These classes provide a simple way to bootstrap a Slim application with authentication.

 It is an abstraction of the [Slim Framework](http://slimframework.com/) and handles some stuff like output generation in different formats and authentication / acl handling.